jenkinsci/gitlab-plugin/README.md

 1. In the *Post build steps* section:
     1. Click *Add post build step*
-    2. Click *Add note with build status on GitLab merge requests* and save build settings (You enabled autoumatically sending default message on result of a build)
+    2. Click *Add note with build status on GitLab merge requests* and save build settings (You enabled automatically sending default message on result of a build)

 2. If you want make custom message on result of a build:
     1. In *Add note with build status on GitLab merge requests* section click to *Custom message on success/failure/abort*